Pages

 Vinegar

-First, you soak the cauliflower in vinegar for 5 minutes (or all afternoon while you're shopping!).
+First, soak the cauliflower in vinegar for 5 minutes (or all afternoon while you're shopping!).
 The vinegar helps retain the whiteness of the cauliflower.

 Roux + Stock = Velouté